The singularities of Selberg- and Dotsenko-Fateev-like integrals: Associahedra

 \section{Associahedra}

 We use the term `mwc' to mean \emph{manifold-with-corners} in the sense of Melrose -- e.g. \cite{MelroseCorners}\cite{MelroseMWC}, these possessing $C^\infty$-structure.
-In this section, we define the mwcs that will be used to resolve the singularities of Selberg- and Dotsenko-Fateev-like integrands: \begin{itemize} \item in \S\ref{subsec:K}, we define the associahedra $K_{\ell,m,n}$, used to meromorphically continue the Selberg-like integrals, and \item in \S\ref{subsec:A} we define the mwcs $A_{\ell,m,n}$, used to meromorphically continue the DF-like integrals. \end{itemize} Since $K_{0,N,0}$ is the usual $N$-dimensional associahedra, we refer to the mwcs defined below as associahedra as well, hence the title of this section.
+Roughly, a mwc is locally diffeomorphic to an open neighborhood of $\smash{[0,\infty)^N}$, and there is an additional requirement that boundary hypersurfaces be embedded.
+In this section, we define the mwcs that will be used to resolve the singularities of Selberg- and Dotsenko--Fateev-like integrands: \begin{itemize} \item in \S\ref{subsec:K}, we define the associahedra $K_{\ell,m,n}$, used to meromorphically continue the Selberg-like integrals, and \item in \S\ref{subsec:A} we define the mwcs $A_{\ell,m,n}$, used to meromorphically continue the DF-like integrals. \end{itemize} Since $K_{0,N,0}$ is the usual $N$-dimensional associahedra, we refer to the mwcs defined below as associahedra as well, hence the title of this section.
 If $M$ is a mwc, we use $\calF(M)$ to denote the set of faces of $M$, where by \textit{faces} we mean only the boundary hypersurfaces.
 We use ``facet'' to refer to the higher codimension boundary components.

 It is worth comparing Melrose's notion of mwc to that of polyhedron.
-A mwc is locally a polyhedron, but the converse is not true, as the basic requirement of $M$ being locally diffeomorphic to a relatively open neighborhood of $[0,\infty)^N$ means that every facet $\mathrm{f}\subsetneq M$ is the intersection of at most $N$ faces.
+A mwc is locally a polyhedron, but the converse is not true, as the basic requirement of $M$ being locally diffeomorphic to a relatively open neighborhood of $\smash{[0,\infty)^N}$ means that every facet $\mathrm{f}\subsetneq M$ is the intersection of at most $N$ faces.
 While the (closed) ball, tetrahedron, cube, and dodecahedron are all mwcs, the octahedron and icosahedron are not.
-It is critical for the argument in \S\ref{sec:IR} that the associahedra $A_{\ell,m,n}$ and $K_{\ell,m,n}$ are not just polyhedra, but rather mwcs.
-Thus, the notion of ``mwc'' used here plays a similar role to that of ``polyhedra in general position'' in \cite[\S 10.7]{Varchenko}, but they are not equivalent.
+It is necessary for the argument in \S\ref{sec:IR} that the associahedra $A_{\ell,m,n}$ and $K_{\ell,m,n}$ are not just polyhedra, but rather mwcs.
+The reason is that, since $[0,\infty)^N$ is a product of half-closed intervals, any mwc is locally diffeomorphic to a product of open or half-closed intervals.
+This product structure is exploited in \S\ref{sec:IR}.
+In contrast, the octahedron is not, in any reasonable sense, a product of one-dimensional manifolds-with-boundary near its vertices.

+To summarize, the notion of ``mwc'' used here plays a similar role in our analysis to that of ``polyhedra in general position'' in \cite[\S 10.7]{Varchenko}, but the notions are not equivalent.
 For the purposes of this paper, we find it more natural (and technically simpler, as it avoids the need for polyhedral realizations) to use the language of mwcs.

 We keep track of the full $C^\infty$-structure of these mwcs below.
 Were it required, we could keep track of $C^\omega$- (i.e.\ real analytic) structure, but since this would require going somewhat beyond the existent literature on mwcs, and since this level of precision is not needed for the rest of the paper, we will restrict ourselves to the smooth category.